apache/tvm/docs/dev/relay_op_strategy.rst

 In this example, we use two wrapper function that wrap the topi compute and schedule function to conform with the required function signature.
 Usually we need to write a customized compute wrap function to retrieve different fields from op attributes.
-After that, we can then register this strategy to the new operator by
+After that, we can register this strategy to the new operator with

 .. code:: python

     register_strategy("my_new_op", strategy.my_new_op_strategy)

-Advanced strategy function
+Advanced Strategy Function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The example above only shows the very basic strategy function.